Deskrama

 video: Deskrama Demo (low quality, 1.2Mb, Windows Media Player 9)

-The current system uses an LCD panel for display, and another earlier version deploys a video projecter that enables a feather light screen.
+The current Deskrama system uses an LCD panel for display.
+Its earlier version deploys a video projecter that enables a feather light screen.
 See the video demonstration below.

 video: Deskrama Projector (low quality, 1.2Mb, Windows Media Player 9)